mmcc007/sylph/README.md

 As from the command line, the following environment variable is also required by _Sylph_ in a CI environment:
 - TEAM_ID
 This is the Developer Portal Team ID.
 It is of the form 'ABCDEFGHIJ'.

+Note: if not running on an iOS pool these environment variables are not required.

 ## Sample environment variables for Travis-CI
 For example, when _Sylph_ is run on Travis-CI the following environment variables are used: